kennykentola/checkmarket_price/README.md

-# this chech market price
+# this is chech market price

 This contains everything you need to run your app locally.